This topic explains how to use the

 The number of context lines above and below a code reference for the flag parser to send to LaunchDarkly.

-If < 0, no source code will be sent to LaunchDarkly.
+< 0, no source code is sent to LaunchDarkly.

-If 0, only the lines containing flag references will be sent.
+0, only the lines containing flag references are sent.

-If > 0, will send that number of context lines above and below the flag reference.
+> 0, sends that number of context lines above and below the flag reference.